I’m a designer and art director exploring how visual systems shape

 Design Philosophy

-I’m interested in the quiet moment when something familiar reveals a new depth.
+I am interested in the quiet moment when something familiar reveals a

-social, and historical, ensuring that the work that emerges from everyday
+am dedicated to ensuring that the work emerging from our everyday realities

-realities are treated with seriousness, dignity, and permanence.
+is treated with the seriousness, dignity, and permanence it deserves.

 That is the work I’m committed to doing.

-I’m interested in the quiet moment when something familiar reveals a new depth.
-When clarity feels almost emotional.
-At its core, my design philosophy is about seeing as an act of responsibility.
+I am interested in the quiet moment when something familiar reveals a new depth; that specific point where clarity begins to feel emotional.
+At its core, my design philosophy is rooted in the belief that seeing is an act of responsibility.

-What we choose to show, how we frame it, and what we allow to remain unseen all shape how people understand the world.
+What we choose to show, how we frame it, and what we allow to remain unseen all shape how people understand us.
 Design, to me, is a way of directing perception, of guiding interpretation, and of making the invisible legible.

 Much of my thinking sits at the intersection of philosophy and craft.
-I question why things look the way they do, who they are designed for, and what assumptions they reinforce.
-I’m deeply concerned with context — cultural, social, and historical, ensuring that the work that emerges from everyday realities are treated with seriousness,
+I find myself constantly questioning why things look the way they do, who they are designed for, and what assumptions they reinforce.

 That is the work I’m committed to doing.